oanaOM/oanaOM/README.md

 # Hi there 👋,

-I'm Oana, an adventuros self-driven learner dedicated to build things that matter.
+I'm Oana, an adventuros self-driven learner dedicated to build impactful products.

 # GitHub Stats